 \subsection{Guiding sentiment control across domains}

 We experiment with GeDi-guided generation from GPT-2 for sentiment control.
-For these experiments, we reuse the models trained on half of IMDB from Section \ref{sec:generative}.
-We noticed that, while direct generation from a GeDi-trained CC-LM could effectively control the sentiment of movie reviews, it struggled to generalize to out-of-domain prompts, and would generally try to convert prompts into movie reviews.
+For these experiments, we use CC-LMs finetuned on IMDb movie reviews using both GeDi and generative training (reused from Appendix \ref{sec:generative}).
+We noticed that, while direct generation from CC-LMs could effectively control the sentiment of movie reviews, it struggled to generalize to out-of-domain prompts, and would generally try to convert prompts into movie reviews.
 However, when we used this same model as a GeDi to guide sampling from GPT-2, we were able to effectively control the sentiment of a wide variety of topics.
-For instance, in our preliminary experiments we considered the prompt ``I just read this paper on Generative-Discriminative training.'' in Table \ref{gedi_disc_sentiment_deep_learning} and it results in text that mentions well known deep learning ideas and researchers while also controlling sentiment.
+For instance, in our preliminary experiments, we considered the prompt ``I just read this paper on Generative-Discriminative training.'' in Table \ref{gedi_disc_sentiment_deep_learning} and it results in text that mentions well known deep learning ideas and researchers while also controlling sentiment.

-To experimentally verify that GeDi can achieve domain transfer of the concepts of ``positivity'' and ``negativity'', we consider a book generation task where we conditionally generate text from the start of book chapters from Bookcorpus \citep{Zhu_2015_ICCV}, where each prompt is at least 150 characters and ends on the first-word break after the minimum length.
-We run human evaluation on generations from 50 different book prompts from 13 different models; including raw GPT2-XL, and the following models with both positive and negative sentiment: 1.
-GPT2-XL guided by a GeDi-trained GeDi ($\lambda=0.6$), 2.
-GPT2-XL guided by a generatively-trained GeDi ($\lambda=1.0$) 3. direct generation from a GeDi-trained CC-LM ($\lambda=0.6$), 4. direct generation from a generatively-trained CC-LM ($\lambda=1.0$) 5.
-CTRL, and 6.
-PPLM.
-See Appendix \ref{apdx:sentbaselines} for additional information about our PPLM and CTRL baselines.
-We apply our PPLM baseline on top of GPT2-medium because PPLM with GPT2-XL was prohibitively slow (see Table \ref{tab:gen_times}).
-Applying PPLM with default hyper-parameters on top of GPT2-medium resulted in generation speeds more than 5 times slower than using GeDi to guide GPT2-XL.
+To experimentally verify that GeDi can achieve domain transfer of the concepts of ``positivity'' and ``negativity'', we consider a book text generation task where we conditionally generate text from the start of book chapters from Bookcorpus \citep{Zhu_2015_ICCV}, where each prompt is at least 150 characters and ends on the first-word break after the minimum length.
+We run human evaluation on generations from 50 different book prompts from 13 different models; including raw GPT2-XL, and the following models with both positive and negative sentiment: \begin{enumerate*} \item GPT2-XL guided by a GeDi-trained CC-LM (GeDi-guided, $\lambda=0.6$), \item GPT2-XL guided by a generatively-trained CC-LM (GeDi-guided, $\lambda=1.0$), \item direct generation from a GeDi-trained CC-LM (CC-LM, $\lambda=0.6$), \item direct generation from a generatively-trained CC-LM (CC-LM, $\lambda=1.0$), \item CTRL, \item PPLM applied to GPT2-XL. \end{enumerate*} See Appendices \ref{apdx:pplm-hyper} and \ref{apdx:ctrl-hyper} for additional information about our PPLM and CTRL baselines respectively.
+We found that it was more than $30\times$ faster to guide GPT2-XL with a GeDi as compared with PPLM (assuming 10 update steps as used in \cite{dathathri2020plug}), as shown in Table \ref{tab:gen_times}).